 Do you mark extra cases?

-Yes, my CFE program includes 6 case marking and I can mark extra cases if needed.
+Yes, our CFE program includes 6 case marking and we can mark extra cases if needed.

 Conclusion